jennazaid/Numerical_code/README.md

 the error is the difference between the actual function and the truncated value of the function.
 These usually occur when we approximate functions that can be represented using an infinite series instead of a finite one.
-For example, let's consider the Taylor series of cos$(x)$.
+For example, let's consider the Taylor series of cos(x).
 This can be represented as the infinite series
 $$\mbox{cos}(x) \approx 1-\frac{x^2}{2!}+\frac{x^4}{4!}-\frac{x^6}{6!}+...+\sum_{n=4}^{\infty} (-1)^n\frac{x^{2n}}{(2n)!}$$